-Full-package rates also include adventure gear and kit, a photography day, on-loan bicycles, airport transfers from Gunnison and Montrose, transfers to Crested Butte (subject to availability), local transportation and full concierge and holiday planning.
+Full-package rates also include adventure gear and kit, on-loan bicycles, airport transfers from Gunnison, transfers to Crested Butte (subject to availability), local transportation and full concierge and holiday planning.

 Four-legged explorers can come too for $50 a night (this includes an on-loan bed, bowl and leash, plus a care package).
 The hotel’s pooch-friendly cabins are Golden Stone, Pale Morning Dun and Green Drake.
 See more pet-friendly hotels in Almont.

 Little Smiths will be in seventh heaven.
-Three of the Queen Cabins have bunk beds; there are also two three-bedroom lodges, which offer a lot more space.
-Babysitting can be arranged (from $20 an hour for two children).
+Three of the Queen Cabins have lofted bunk beds; there are also two three-bedroom lodges, which offer a lot more space.
+Babysitting can be arranged (from $30 an hour for two children).

 As you’d expect from a lover of the great outdoors, Taylor River Lodge’s produce is either grown on-site or locally sourced; earth-kind cleaning and bath products are used.